deeppavlov/chatsky/docs/source/user_guides.rst

 We show how to plug in the telemetry collection and configure the pre-built Superset dashboard shipped with DFF.

+:doc:`Profiling guide <./user_guides/profiling_guide>`

+The ``profiling guide`` demonstrates various tools provided by the library that you can use to profile your conversational service and locate performance bottlenecks.

 .. toctree::
    :hidden:

    user_guides/basic_conceptions
    user_guides/superset_guide
+   user_guides/profiling_guide